ditadewindita/ucf-demographics/README.md

 - ~~Create initial Bokeh graph for total university~~
   - ~~With stacked `HBars` and `HoverTools`~~
 - Create initial layout with Bootstrap
-- Automate data collection
+- Collect data & turn to CSV:
-- Collect data for Fall 2016 from the colleges
+  - Fall 2016
+  - Spring 2017
+  - Summer 2017
+  - Fall 2017
-- Collect data until Spring 2018 from the colleges
+  - Spring 2018
+- Create python script to parse CSV to JSON and register to DB